marek-opendefi/MultiAssetEscrow/README.md

 escrow to the Initialized state and sets a time limit for both parties to deposit assets per their terms.

 Then, if the blocktime exceeds the deadline_ the contract will transition to the Voided state when checkState() is called.
-In the Voided state, both parties can withdraw any assets they deposited using depositA and depositB respectively.
+In the Voided state, both parties can withdraw any assets they themselves deposited using withdrawA() and withdrawB() respectively.

 If both parties fulfil their escrow terms, before the deadline_ is reached, the contract will transition to the Executed state when checkState() is called.